tum-pbs/PhiFlow/documentation/tfmodel.md

 # Interactive training or optimization

+This document assumes you have some basic knowledge of `FieldSequenceModels` and how they interact with the GUI.
+If not, checkout the [documentation](gui.md).

-If the purpose of your application is to train a TensorFlow model, you can extend from [TFModel](../phi/tf/model.py) instead.
+If the purpose of your application is to train a TensorFlow model, your main application class should extend [TFModel](../phi/tf/model.py) which in turn extends `FieldSequenceModel`.
 This has a couple of benefits:

 - Model parameters can be saved and loaded from the GUI
 - Summaries including the loss value are created and can easily be extended using `add_scalar`